crmaykish/easy80/README.md

 ## Dependencies
 This project has no compile-time or runtime dependencies.
 It is a standalone C module.

+Note: to run unit tests, the Unity source code is required.
+See `./tools/libs.sh`

+Note: to build Doxygen documentation, doxygen, dot, and graphviz packages must be installed.

 ## Building and Testing
 This project uses CMake (minimum version v3.10.2).